Updates, commentary, training and advice on immigration and asylum law

 British by descent: when the child of a British citizen is not themselves British

-ToggleA story hit the news over the weekend of two-year-old Lucy, the child of British parents who has been told by the Home Office that she must leave the UK.
-It is always difficult to comment on news stories without knowing the full facts but it is certainly true that a child born abroad to British citizen parents who were themselves born abroad is not automatically British at birth.
+One such example was two-year-old Lucy, a child of British parents who was told by the Home Office that she must leave the UK.
+It is always difficult to comment on news stories without knowing the full facts but it is certainly true that British citizenship can only be passed down a certain number of generations to children born outside the UK.
 Of course, that is no excuse for writing to a toddler to tell them to leave the UK, particularly when the same toddler might well be eligible to become British by being registered as a British citizen.

 In this post, we’ll explain how it is that a child born to British parents might not be British herself, and what can be done about getting her citizenship.
 It is partly adapted from our training materials on British nationality.
-I am grateful to John Vassiliou for his input on both the article and the training course.

 Acquiring British citizenship